bojackchen/digital-flow/README.md

 ### Detailed Routing
-After post-CTS optimization, there should be few, if any, timing violations left to start detailed routing.
+After post-CTS optimization, there should be few, if any, timing violations left to start the detailed routing.
 Detailed routing targets at
 - Routing the design without DRC or LVS error (NanoRoute performs a DRC and cleans up violations)
 - Routing the design without degrading timing or signal integrity